bbauska/LFS171x/README.md

 Get started with Hyperledger Sawtooth today by downloading the source code, accessing the documentation and joining our community from our website:
 hyperledger.org.

-Hyperledger Sawtooth, is an open source blockchain framework that utilizes a highly modular platform for building, deploying, and running distributed ledger applications and networks, making smart contracts safe, particularly for enterprise use.
+Hyperledger Sawtooth, is an open-source blockchain framework that utilizes a highly modular platform for building, deploying, and running distributed ledger applications and networks, making smart contracts safe, particularly for enterprise use.
 It was originally contributed by Intel and joined the Hyperledger greenhouse in April of 2016.
 In May of 2018 it graduated from the Hyperledger Incubator.

 Some of its key characteristics are:
 <ul>